Communicology: History

-The study of human communication originated in ancient Macedonia and Rome with notable philosophers, such as Socrates, Cicero, and PlatoStudents of this early study of communication pursued knowledge on public rhetoric, oratory, and persuasion.
+The study of human communication originated in ancient Macedonia and Rome with notable philosophers, such as Socrates, Cicero, and Plato.
+Students of this early study of communication pursued knowledge on public rhetoric, oratory, and persuasion.
 Interest in the modern study of human communication intensified with burgeoning technology and it soon grew into a legitimate field following World War I and World War II.

 The modern study of communication in the U.S. can be traced to four influential forefathers: Paul Lazarsfeld, Kurt Lewin, Harold Lasswell, and Carl Hovland.
 Lazarsfeld, who was trained as a mathematician, was influenced by socialism.
 His training in mathematics made him gravitate toward the methodology of communication rather than its content.
 Lazarsfeld, however, did engage in some theorizing about the effects of propaganda on its viewers.
 His two-step flow of communication model is still used today to describe how information diffuses into public opinion.
 Harold Lasswell was interested in power dynamics that existed in politics.
 Lasswell used various approaches to understanding the media effects of propaganda messages, including his initial studies using critical and qualitative designs and his later quantitative studies.
 He was influenced largely by pragmatism and Freudian thought.
 Lasswell's best known contribution to the communication field is his model of communication.
 Kurt Lewin began as an experimental psychologist at the University of Berlin.
 Although some of his work after he moved to the U.S. focused on applied or action research, Lewin's largest contributions to scientific understanding were based on his theoretically-derived research.
 His approach to studying psychology was largely guided by the natural sciences, particularly physics, and medicine.
 Carl Hovland was the director of experimental studies for propaganda research during World War II.
 Hovland was interested in the persuasion of propaganda, including ideas involving attitudes, credibility, and fear appeals.
 Hovland's approach to studying persuasion was influenced by Freudian psychoanalytics theory and Clark Hull's behaviorism and stimulus-response theory.
 During his post as the Director of the Institute of Human Relations at Yale University, Hovland addressed a large number of social problems in his research using multidisciplinary approaches.